Sexting: Studies

-According to a writing by professor Diane Kholos Wysocki, although both men and women participate in "sexting", "women are more likely to sext than men".
-Even though the article claims that women are more likely to sext than men, the article does not claim that women are the only ones receiving the images.
-In a study, close to half of the adults' interviewed had sexual photos or texts on their mobile device(s).
-Many of these intimate images and words are actually sent to complete strangers.
-In an article in Scientific American, however, the article says that men are actually more likely to initiate some form of intimate communication, like sending nude photographs or suggestive text messages.
-The reasoning behind this is that men seem to be more open about their sexual drive, which promotes the instigation of sexual contact.
-Also in this article, it says, "The age group that is most keen on sexting is 18- to 24-year-olds".
-This is when young adults are at their prime of sexuality, and are looking to find their partners while also exploring their bodies and sexuality.
-Amy Adele Hasinoff published an article trying to get rid of the stigma that sexting is simply exploitation of sexual matters.
-Women are sexualized whenever they post or share any form of intimate media.
-Men are not.
-When it comes to sexting, there is a big difference between sexual exploitation and a consensual decision to express one's sexuality and share an image of their own body with someone who wants to see it.
+According to professor Diane Kholos Wysocki, although both men and women participate in sexting, "women are more likely to sext than men".
+Men are more likely to initiate some form of intimate communication, like sending nude photographs or suggestive text messages.
+According to Amy Adele Hasinoff in the journal New Media & Society, when it comes to sexting, there is a big difference between sexual exploitation and a consensual decision to express one's sexuality and share an image of their own body with someone who wants to see it.
+Women are sexualized whenever they post or share any form of intimate media, while men are not.
 Hasinoff points out that "Many digital media scholars stress that the Internet can enable young people to explore their identities and develop social and communication skills" (Boyd, 2008; Tynes, 2007), and suggests that consensual sexting might serve a similar function for some people.